moxystudio/next-with-moxy/docusaurus/docs/welcome/instructions.md

     ```
     ````

+5. Remove algolia search from Docusaurus config:

+    Remove the `themeConfig.algolia` key from `docusaurus/docusaurus.config.js`.
+The reason is that the search results indexed by Algolia will become out of sync with the documentation, causing it to possibly return wrong results (404 pages).

-5. Prepare the rest of the documentation website to be deliverable to your clients!
+6. Prepare the rest of the documentation website to be deliverable to your clients!